Sauron: First Age

-Sauron served Aulë, the smith of the Valar, acquiring much knowledge; he was at first called Mairon ("The Admirable", in Tolkien's invented language of Quenya) until he joined Melkor.
-In Beleriand, he was called Gorthu "Mist of Fear" and Gorthaur "The Cruel" in Sindarin, another of Tolkien's invented languages.
-Sauron was drawn to the power of Melkor, who attracted him by seeming to have power to "effect his designs quickly and masterfully", as Sauron hated disorder.
-Sauron became a spy for Melkor on the isle of Almaren, the dwelling-place of the Valar.
-Melkor soon destroyed Almaren, and the Valar moved to the Blessed Realm of Valinor, still not perceiving Sauron's treachery.
-Sauron left the Blessed Realm and went to Middle-earth, the central continent of Arda, where Melkor had established his stronghold.
-Sauron openly joined the Valar's enemy.
+Sauron served Aulë, the smith of the Valar, acquiring knowledge; he was called Mairon (Quenya: "The Admirable") until he betrayed the Valar by joining Melkor.
+In Beleriand, he was called Gorthu (Sindarin: "Mist of Fear") and Gorthaur (Sindarin: "The Cruel").
+Sauron, hating disorder, was drawn to Melkor's power.
+He became a spy for Melkor on the isle of Almaren, the Valar's home, which Melkor soon destroyed; the Valar moved to Valinor, not perceiving Sauron's treachery.
+Sauron followed Melkor to Middle-earth, joining the Valar's enemy.